Qumulo/docs/platforms/hpe-apollo-4200-gen9/getting-started-guide.md

 ## Step 5: Install Qumulo Core by Using the USB Drive Installer

+Perform the following steps for every node in your cluster.

-1. Power on the node or perform a reboot.
+1. Power on or reboot your node.

-2. Press the **F11 key** to enter the **boot menu** on the **BIOS splash screen**.
+1. To enter the boot menu, press **F11**.

-3. Type **2** to continue with the install and boot from the USB Installer key.
+1. To boot from the USB drive, select **2**.

-4. Select **no** when asked to change between RAID and HBA modes to proceed to the **DESTROY ALL DATA** page.
+1. When prompted to switch between RAID and HBA modes, select **no**.

-5. Type **DESTROY ALL DATA** (case-sensitive) to perform a clean install of Qumulo Core on your cluster.
+1. To perform a clean installation of Qumulo Core on your node, type `DESTROY ALL DATA` (case-sensitive).

-{{site.data.alerts.important}}
-If you mistype <b>DESTROY ALL DATA</b> three times or type <b>no</b>, the installation will be aborted.
+   {% include important.html content="If you mistype `DESTROY ALL DATA` three times or type `no`, the installation is aborted." %}
-{{site.data.alerts.end}}

-The node will automatically shut down once the installation of Qumulo Core is complete.
-At that time, remove the USB stick and press the power button to turn on the node.
-A successful install using the Qumulo Core USB Installer Key will boot the node to the End User Agreement page, the first step in creating a new cluster with Qumulo Core.
-Before you agree and continue, repeat the steps outlined above for each node that will be included in your Qumulo cluster.
+   When the installation is complete, the node shuts down automatically.

+1. Remove the USB drive and power on the node.

 ## Step 6: Create and Configure Your Cluster

-1. Review the End User License Agreement, check the box to agree and click **Submit.**
+1. Review the **End User Agreement**, click **I agree to the End User Agreement**, and then click **Submit**.

-{% include image.html alt="" file="user-agreement.png" %}
+1. Name your cluster.

-1. Name the cluster.
+1. On the **Set up cluster** page, select the nodes to add to your cluster.
-2. Select the nodes for the cluster .
-    -   If any nodes are missing, verify that the node is currently running and on the same network

-{% include image.html alt="" file="setup-cluster.png" %}

-{{site.data.alerts.note}}
-The total capacity for the cluster is dynamically updated at the bottom of the page when selecting nodes.
+   As you select nodes, the total capacity of your cluster is updated at the bottom of the page.
-{{site.data.alerts.end}}

-{% include image.html alt="" file="capacity.png" %}
+   {% include note.html content="If any nodes are missing, confirm that they are powered on and connected to the same network." %}

 ## Step 7: Configure the Cluster Protection Level